Follow TV Tropes

 Warhammer Fantasy.
 40K's older brother.
 Simple pros/cons breakdown, since I'm lazy.
-Pros:

 Even though I prefer 40K to Fantasy Battle, It does suck that they get the shaft.
 Hell, both works are great and need more love outside of the internet, and stateside also.
 Its a shame that they're too damn expensive.

 I agree with everything save for point 1 of the pros.
 Mostly because space marines are on the same side about as often as anyone else is.
 But yeah, Warhammer Fantasy needs more love.